henninb/dotfiles/documents/tech-bucket-list.md

 # Tech Bucket List
-ddwrt web frontend certificate setup
+setup ddwrt web frontend certificate
 - port rapi-finance-endpoint to ktor port rapi-finance-endpoint to rust code submenu names in xmonad find a project to work on - https://www.fiverr.com - become a seller
 - 8/15/2021 - use letsencrypt on pfsense
-setup webserver for brianhenning.xyz code aes encrypt a file using haskell fix shell script to use new git pattern
+setup webserver for brianhenning.xyz build aes encrypt a file using haskell fix shell script to use new git pattern
 - virtualize pihole on proxmox/ubuntu
 code an android app